Antwerp builds a gateway to EU: world's biggest lock

 Shipping remains essential to international trade with 90 percent of world trade volumes carried by sea, according to the Organisation of Economic Cooperation and Development.

 In 2012 Antwerp port handled 1.6 percent fewer goods than in 2011, reflecting the EU's economic downturn, and suffered with the steep drop in global trade in 2008-09.

-But the goal is to increase volumes by 20 million tonnes in the long term and take the port's overall cargo levels to above 200 million tonnes a year, still half Rotterdam's current levels.
+But the goal is to increase volumes by 20 million metric tons (22.046 million tons) in the long term and take the port's overall cargo levels to above 200 million metric tons a year, still half Rotterdam's current levels.

 "They said in the 1960s that Antwerp would reach its limits when ships would get bigger," Aerts said.
 "Forty years later, history turned out to be different."

 (Reporting by Robin Emmott and Robert-Jan Bartunek, editing by William Hardy)

 - Exclusive: Radar data suggests missing Malaysia plane deliberately flown way off course - sources